n9schal/lugafata-android/README.md

 # lugafata-android
 An e-commerce app for online clothing connected to a headless ecommerce backend via graphql.

-The backend code is available to clone at https://github.com/n9schal/lugafata-backend
+The backend code is available at https://github.com/n9schal/lugafata-backend